-The Swine Flu Affair: Decision-Making on a Slippery Disease The day before, the President had pledged vaccine to everyone.
+The day before, the President had pledged vaccine to everyone.
 A week later, Cooper, on the Hill, would state his goal as “95 percent of all Americans.”
 Hilleman’s discrepancy seems to have left Meyer untroubled.
 On April 2, Sencer in Atlanta hosted a monster meeting to acquaint state health officials and representatives of private medicine with these targets (Congress willing) and with CDC’s conception of administrative follow-through based on state immunization plans.
 Prompt filing of these plans was sought by CDC.
 Funding and technical assistance were to follow.
 Vaccine distribution would begin as soon as field trials, tests and bottling allowed, and states should start at once to put it into people.
 Taking maximum advantage of the time at hand, the states now had a chance to immunize the country, or most of it, before the next flu season.
 Here was a challenge for the Public Health officialdom from coast to coast, an opportunity to do in 1976 precisely what had not been done in 1968 or 1957—and at Federal expense with the President responsible.
 Energy and time and personnel might have to be withdrawn from other uses, to be sure, but not much money begged from any legislature except Congress, his trouble not theirs.
 Besides, there was the vision of the Kilbournes and the Coopers: Preventive medicine raised high in public consciousness.
 Who could be against that?
-Actually, there seem to have been many persons present who, in some degree or other, feared the swine flu program either as a dubious diversion from less speculative ventures—measles, polio—or as a likely failure in the public mind, the opposite of Kilbourne's view, or worse as a presumptive danger to the public health because of unknown side effects, the Alexander worry.
+Actually, there seem to have been many persons present who, in some degree or other, feared the swine flu program either as a dubious diversion from less speculative ventures—measles, polio—or as a likely failure in the public mind, the opposite of Kil- bourne's view, or worse as a presumptive danger to the public health because of unknown side effects, the Alexander worry.
 Jonathan Fielding, Massachusetts Commissioner of Public Health, told us that he remembers disagreeing: I didn't favor a mass vaccination program because I thought the risk of an epidemic small and I didn't want to divert resources from other programs.
 But Massachusetts had a long-standing feud with CDC and everybody knew it.
 One Regional Director of the HEW who had come to the meeting with officials from “his” states wrote afterwards: How certain are we that an epidemic or pandemic will occur?
 There is a recogni- tion that this decision [to proceed] is based on probability.
 Yet the recommendation to go forward was not wholly persuasive.
 How certain are we that this virus will be a “killer,” or possibly a “normal” virus resulting in relatively mild illness?
-The answer seems to be the latter ….
+The answer seems to be the latter . . . .
 This answer also relates to the relative lack of certainty that the epidemic-pandemic will occur, thus combining to weaken the threshold assertion to go forward with the program.
 This might have been interesting before decision; coming after, it was taken as spectator sportsmanship.
 Alexander, hearing of the meeting, wrote Sencer a tactful note: 33

-were state-wide; some, like California and Pennsylvania, were county-by-county (depending on state size and on the relative authority of local and state health agencies).
+were state-wide; some, like California and Pennsylvania, were county-by-county (de- pending on state size and on the relative authority of local and state health agencies).
 Some sought guns for only a few roving teams; others sought to mount supplies for many.
 Pennsylvania and New Jersey are again in contrast.
-Some assumed use of the public schools (available in summer), others featured hospitals or other health facilities.
+Some assumed use of the pub- lic schools (available in summer), others featured hospitals or other health facilities.
 Some stressed vaccination at the work place, planning a big role for corporations; others counted mainly on their public health facilities.
 And in a few jurisdictions, including New York City, where public health officials were most skeptical of flu, they produced plans, took the money, and postponed aggressive action until signs of a pandemic (which they doubted) should appear.
-One state commissioner who held back on implementation claimed to us: We could have mass vaccinated this state in six weeks, and would have, if the situation with swine flu had become critical.
+One state commissioner who held back on implementation claimed to us: We could have mass vaccinated this state in six weeks, and would have, if the situ- ation with swine flu had become critical.
 No problem.
 Well, sure, there are problems, but in a real emergency, volunteer help shows up.
 We could have gotten to everybody you could ever get to in six weeks.
 We draw these characteristics from among four states and one city sampled by the GAO—Florida, Georgia, Missouri, Pennsylvania, and Philadelphia—together with some superficial sampling of our own in California, Delaware, Massachusetts, Minnesota, New Jersey, New York and Wisconsin.
 While state plans were coming in, the field trials ended and evaluation began.
 That process took two weeks.
 By the time it was over some of the assumptions which the states had used (on CDC's say so) were in collapse.
-The evaluation implied that immunization should begin by leaving out all persons under 18, perhaps all those under 24; whether they were ever to be covered was now said to be dependent on another set of field trials.
+The evaluation implied that immuni- zation should begin by leaving out all persons under 18, perhaps all those under 24; whether they were ever to be covered was now said to be dependent on another set of field trials.
 This news was particularly irritating to the many states, Pennsylvania for one, which had intended schools as immunization centers.
 They had to replan.
 The rest had to revise their estimates of need and of peak loads.
 On June 21 and 22, NIAID played host in Bethesda to a joint meeting of the BoB Review Panel on Viral and Rickettsial Vaccine and the ACIP.
 CDC and BoB were amply represented.
 So were state health departments.
 Sabin was there; he had asked to be in- vited.
 Salk was there as well.
 So were doubters and detractors in observer status, Wolfe included.
 And the press was there in force.
 About 200 people came together for those days, another monster meeting—monstrous as some saw it (Sabin among them).
-The purposes announced were first to brief advisers on the field trial findings, then to hear and discuss their views (with the consensus cranked up by two ad hoc subcommittees over lunch).
+The purposes announced were first to brief advisers on the field trial findings, then to hear and discuss their views (with the consensus cranked up by two ad hoc sub- committees over lunch).
 Sabin had let it be known that he sought discussion also of an active form of stockpiling in lieu of the prospective immunization.
 In an informal way, this became the agenda item for the second day.
 The story on the field trials was both simple and depressing: single doses worked poorly on children.
 For persons under 18, especially young children, “whole” vaccine was immunizing but caused many reactions ranging from sore arms to high fever.
 For the same group “split” vaccine did nothing of the sort, but also did not immunize.
 The obvi- 37

 The press found much of interest in these meetings, and the television news found interesting faces to present, both old and new.
 Postponement of the children caused wry comment on two networks, and the stockpiling debate was featured on all three.
 Sabin was the Goldfield of this coverage, but he was joined by others, notably Alexander, moved by three more months without a trace of swine flu.
-Uncharacteristically, Alexander went public: I think the issue is, as time goes on, there—it’s becoming more evident that up till now there’s no sign of swine influenza outbreaks like the one that occurred in Fort Dix, New Jersey occurring in the United States.
+Uncharacteristically, Alexan- der went public: I think the issue is, as time goes on, there—it’s becoming more evident that up till now there’s no sign of swine influenza outbreaks like the one that occurred in Fort Dix, New Jersey occurring in the United States.
 Most people think that the probability is there will not be an epidemic in the 1976-77 season due to swine influenza.11 Other opponents cited in the newspapers, or shown on the TV, included those who had appeared when the program was first announced.
 But this was no mere replay of initial skepticism; Sabin and Alexander demonstrated that.
 The point was not lost in such places as the Editorial Board of the New York Times, or the Washington Bureau of CBS News.
 Nor was it lost in Congress.
-Congressman Henry A. Waxman of the Rogers subcommittee, an habitual watcher of CBS News, seems to have been much struck by the whole proceeding; Senator Kennedy has told us he recalls stockpiling as an opportunity lost.
+Congressman Henry A. Waxman of the Rogers sub- committee, an habitual watcher of CBS News, seems to have been much struck by the whole proceeding; Senator Kennedy has told us he recalls stockpiling as an opportunity lost.
 At CDC and Cooper's office, and indeed in Cavanaugh’s, reactions against Sabin (who had been so eloquently their man on TV three months ago) remind us of White House reactions against favored columnists who come up with what staffers take as slurs upon their President.
 But White House aides, more royalist than the king, grow angry in defending him.
 The health officials here, excepting Cavanaugh, were not concerned with Ford.
 Their anger was indeed aroused but they defended something else: as best we can discern, it was the sanctity of hierarchical decisions in their profession.
 They are scornful of Sabin yet.
 Alexander they merely cold shouldered.
-And the media in their view had distorted once again, with emphasis on controversy rather than agreement.
+And the media in their view had distorted once again, with emphasis on contro- versy rather than agreement.
 However, these officials did not have much time, just then, to dwell upon past grievances.
 For they were being threatened from another quarter.
 The Bethesda meetings were scarcely adjourned when word came that the casualty insurance industry could find no members willing to insure the manufacturers of swine vaccine.
-The manufacturers refused to bottle it until somebody did.
+The manufacturers re- fused to bottle it until somebody did.
 40